drmortalwombat/oscar64/README.md

 #### Copy character set "charsetcopy.c"

 Embedds a custom character set into the prg file at 0xc000..0xc7ff and copies it to 0xd000 on startup.
 This frees this area for stack and heap usage.

+#### Copy character set "charsetcopy.c"

+Embedds a custom character set into the prg file at 0xc000..0xc7ff using lz comression and expands it to 0xd000 on startup.
+This frees this area for stack and heap usage.

 #### Easyflash banking "easyflash.c"